 Key Actions for Determining Income

-For nonresidents, deductions are based on income you reported.
+For nonresidents, you can only take deductions that are attributable to the income you reported.

 Multiply your deduction by the Nonresident Deduction and Exemption ratio (Form 1-NR/PY, Line 14).
 This ratio is your Massachusetts gross income (from sources in Massachusetts), divided by your Massachusetts gross income from all sources (as if you were a full-year resident).